-F.1.16.2 Mine Waste
+D.1.16.2 Mine Waste

-Proponent Commitment Relevant Section in Mine EIS During the first year of operation, coarse rejects will be encapsulated in the out-of-pit spoil pile.
+Proponent EIS Commitment EIS Cross Reference Proponent SEIS Commitment SEIS Cross Reference During the first year of operation, coarse rejects will be encapsulated in the out-of-pit spoil pile.
 Following development of the initial open pit boxcut area in Year 1, all coarse rejects will be stored within the in-pit spoil piles.
-Volume 2, Section 16.3 and Section 16.5.3.1 Tailings will be stored in mined out pit voids as they become available, although these materials will need to be placed into an engineered ex-pit tailings storage facility (TSF) for project start up and the first years of operation, up to around Year 5.
-Volume 2, Section 16.3 Initially, the overburden produced by mining the boxcut area will be stored at an out-of-pit spoil emplacement area adjacent to the eastern side of the open pit.
-When sufficient space is created within the mined areas, subsequent overburden will remain in the open pit Volume 2, Section 16.3
+Volume 2, Section 16.3 and Section 16.5.3.1 The Proponent will compact encapsulate PAF coarse coal reject material with NAF overburden within a limited period of time to mitigate potential impacts from any AMD.
+Volume 2, Appendix S Tailings will be stored in mined out pit voids as they become available, although these materials will need to be placed into an engineered ex-pit tailings storage facility (TSF) for project start up and the first years of operation, up to around Year 5, with an in-pit strategy being investigated for the life of mine post 5 years.
+Volume 2, Section 16.3 The Proponent will conduct larger-scale field trial kinetic tests during the detailed design phase in order to provide further validation of the effectiveness of the material management strategies proposed for the operational phase of the project.
+Volume 2, Appendix S, Section 4.2